255BITS/giles/README.md

 to fight the vampires, to stop the spread of their evil and swell of their numbers._

 Giles wants you to stop writing HTML, CSS, and JS.
-Whether you are working on a legacy app supporting ie6, a nodejs server, or you are writing the next hottest html5 app, giles can help.
+Whether you are working on a legacy app supporting ie6, a nodejs server, or you are writing the next hottest html5 app, this can help.

 Giles is a project watcher and builder for a variety of useful markup languages.
 Use Giles to develop with nextgen web tools and increase project momentum.